-The mashua, or anu as it is also known, is a perennial climbing tuber/salad crop from the Andes related to the nasturtium.
+The mashua is a perennial climbing tuber/salad crop from the Andes related to the nasturtium.
 It has been cultivated since approximately 5500 BC and has been an important food source for more than nine million indigenous people living in the Andes mountains at elevations between 2500 meters and 4000 meters.
 One plant can yield up to 4 kilos of tubers.
 This, plus the ease of cultivation, makes it a good crop to grow for both human and animal consumption.
 Both the tubers and vigorous profusion of leaves are edible.
 The tubers contain isothiocyanates (mustard oils) that give them a sharp, peppery taste reminiscent of hot radishes when eaten raw When cooked they turn sweet.

 Mashua is resistant to many insects, nematodes, fungi and other pathogens including the Andean weevil which attacks potatoes and other tuber crop.
 These insect repellent properties makes a very good companion plant but cabbage white butterflies are strongly attracted so it is best planted where birds can easily feast on caterpillars.